What Makes a Home Warranty Company Trustworthy in 2026

 Coverage Limits Comparison

 Coverage limits determine maximum payouts per item or system annually.
-Some companies cap HVAC repairs at $1,500 while others offer unlimited coverage.
-Review limits carefully—low caps may leave you paying significant out-of-pocket costs when systems need major repairs or replacement.
+Some companies cap HVAC repairs at $1,500 while others offer up to $5,000 or no dollar cap at all.
+Review limits carefully against typical 2026 repair costs (HVAC system replacements run $7,500 to $15,500 in many markets), since low caps may leave you paying significant out-of-pocket.

 Contractor Network Quality